 If you want to be the first to know about the next course offering, complete this form.

 Florida Microplastic Awareness Project

 Microplastics are a relatively new water quality concern being found throughout the world.
-The Florida Microplastic Awareness Project focuses on outreach and citizen science to educate people about this topic.
+The Florida Microplastic Awareness Project (FMAP) focuses on outreach and citizen science to educate people about this topic.
 You can find out all about this effort on the website.
 We encourage you to:

 - Consider taking a pledge to reduce your contribution to microplastics